Table of Contents

 Email newsletters can be incredibly effective when they’re born from a particular need and crafted to achieve a particular goal with a particular audience.
 Unfortunately, many businesses fall into the trap of starting with the conclusion first, “I want to start a company newsletter,” and answering the question of “why I want to start a company newsletter” after.
 This line of thinking often makes newsletters less effective.

-Questions to Ask Yourself Before You Create a Company Newsletter
+Questions to Ask Yourself Before You Create a Email Marketing Newsletter

 To avoid this common pitfall, start with what you’re trying to accomplish.
 Before you even commit to the idea of starting a newsletter or start thinking about its look or tone, start by crafting concrete, measurable answers to the questions below.

-What Do You Want to Accomplish With Your Email Newsletter?
+What Do You Want to Accomplish With Your Email Marketing Newsletter?

 As mentioned above, there are many reasons why a business may want to invest time in connecting with contacts through regular, frequent email newsletter campaigns.
 Before you start to think about how to design your email newsletter, you first want to have a clear idea of what you’re trying to accomplish.